 A cynic might have observed – and plenty did – that as a ride it wasn’t so much calculated to do Brakpan a power of good as Abundance, a genuine stayer who needed a stiff gallop to show his best.
 Nonetheless, there was no inquiry.
 Then, on the last Saturday of the V.R.C. meeting, Payten and Wynne elected to run Brakpan in the ten-furlong Spring Handicap, but this time with James Barden in the saddle.
 Both the ride and the result proved quite different, with Brakpan winning his first and only race of the season by fully three lengths.
 This time the stewards did initiate inquiries, calling upon Agar Wynne and Tom Payten to account for the horse’s inconsistent running.
 The sensational upshot was the disqualification of Frank Kuhn for two years.
 Twice previously the A.J.C. had held over Kuhn’s licence, but in each case, the jockey was able to clear his way.
 There was to be no comeback this time, however, and the term effectively ended Kuhn’s career in the saddle and ultimately his life.

 Born in Lambton in the Newcastle district in 1881, Kuhn hailed from a family of jockeys, and a brief look at his life is to be reminded of both the highs and lows of that demanding profession at the turn of the nineteenth century.
 Kuhn commenced his racing career as a 14-year-old riding at pony and galloway meetings and soon came to the notice of, among others, Tom Payten and Frank McGrath.
 When the A.J.C. granted amnesty to jockeys that took part in unregistered meetings, Kuhn threw in his lot with the legitimate game, joined Tom Payten’s Newmarket stable, and proved equally adept on thoroughbreds as he had previously been on ponies.
-At the 1901 A.J.C. spring meeting, Kuhn had mounts in seventeen of the twenty flat races and rode no less than nine winners including the Epsom on John Mayo’s Sequence and The Metropolitan, Spring Stakes and Randwick Plate on San Fran for Tom Payten.
+At the 1901 A.J.C. spring meeting, Kuhn had seventeen mounts in the twenty flat races and rode no less than nine winners including the Epsom on John Mayo’s Sequence and The Metropolitan, Spring Stakes and Randwick Plate on San Fran for Tom Payten.
 On the occasion when Sequence won that 1901 Epsom by a conservative twelve lengths when handicapped on 9 st. 4lb, there was scuttlebutt that Kuhn didn’t carry the full impost expected by the handicapper.
 It wasn’t just the margin of victory that excited the rumours; it was the manner in which it was achieved from flagfall with Kuhn dashing to the front and riding as if the very Devil himself was in hot pursuit.
 As Tom Willis observed in the Sydney Mail: “Kuhn did some wonderful things on horses weighted high in handicaps, and a certain clique did some wonderful things in the way of betting when Kuhn was up.”

 Before I leave this subject, I might mention that San Fran after winning The Metropolitan went on to run second in Revenue’s Melbourne Cup when handicapped on 9 st. 7lb, with Frank Kuhn again in the saddle.
 San Fran was subject to some heavy wagering in that Cup but went under by a half-length.
 About a year later it leaked out that Kuhn hadn’t always carried the weight expected.
 It was the era of scale-tampering, generally achieved by digging a tunnel under the official weigh-in room and manipulating the weights using a pre-arranged signal when the appropriate jockey stepped on the scales.
 It was a ruse that occurred at quite a few suburban racecourses, but most notably at Newcastle in April 1903 by Jim “The Grafter” Kingsley.
 Anyway, some months after that 1901 Melbourne Cup, a tunnel was discovered under the Flemington scales and lying within it were some drink bottles, blankets and a set of weights.
 No official statement was ever made by the V.R.C., but for some months the A.J.C. were reported to be inquiring into certain matters that were never made public.
 The inquiries supposedly ended when Frank Kuhn accidentally killed himself with a pea rifle in his Doncaster-avenue home on March 12, 1903, less than a year after marrying his sweetheart, Clara Frith, in Randwick.